m-lab/ndt7-client-go/README.md

 measurements coming from your custom integration in Measurement Lab's data easily.

-To set a custom the client name at build time:
+To set a custom client name at build time:

 ```bash
 CLIENTNAME=my-custom-client-name